networking101/CTFs/bluehensctf/Intro_to_PWN_1/README.md

 ![checksec](./screenshots/checksec.png)

+We have a 64 bit binary.
 NX and PIE enabled.
 We have source code.
 Lets view it.

 #### main.c
 ```C